Main Content Section

 MDCC ONLINE ATTENDANCE/WITHDRAWAL POLICIES

-Summer Session 2020 Attendance Policies
+Spring 2023 Regular Session Attendance Policies

 If you registered through another school, then your withdrawal privileges are governed by their regulations.
 Contact the eLC at your school of registry.
 You must withdraw through the school that registered you.